Characterizing the Feasible Payoff Set of OLG Repeated Games: Comparative Statics of the Feasible Payoff Set

 \subsection{A Limit Characterization of the Feasible Payoff Set}

 For the asymptotic cases (i.e., $\delta^T \nearrow 1$ or $\delta^T \searrow 0$), we can be more explicit about the shape of the feasible payoff set.

-When the players' effective discount factor $\delta^T$ is close to 1, there is not much difference in discounting of young and old players.
-So, the scope of intertemporal trade of payoffs is little and what is the best is to maximize the stage game payoffs for a given welfare weight.
-On the other hand, when the effective discount factor is close to 0, the difference in discounting of young and old players is large.
-Hence intertemporal trading can be very helpful.
+When the players' effective discount factor $\delta^T$ is close to 1, there is not much difference in the discounting of young and old players.
+Therefore, the scope of intertemporal trade of payoffs is limited, and what is the best is to maximize the stage game payoffs for a given welfare weight.
+On the other hand, when the effective discount factor is close to 0, the difference in the discounting between young and old players is large.
+Hence, intertemporal trading can be significantly beneficial.
 The extreme form of such trading is to maximize the youngest player's (weighted) payoff.
 We summarize this discussion as a corollary: